Audiovisual archive: Standards

-The management and sharing of audiovisual archives is made simpler for institutions because of these standards and models, which also guarantee their compatibility, accessibility, and long-term preservation.
+Standards like these can assist with the management and sharing of records in audiovisual archives.
+They can help ensure an archive's compatibility, accessibility, and long-term preservation of records over time.

 Formats

+Video

-Digital preservationists will require specific file type information in order to make the best decisions for long-term digital preservation.
-The following formats have been recommended for images, audios, and videos files: JPEG 2000, TIFF, FLAC, MP3, Wave, Broadcast Wave, Digital Cinema Package (DCP), Motion JPEG 2000, MPEG-2, MPEG-4.
+Digital preservationists require specific file type information to make the best decisions for long-term digital preservation.
+The following formats have been recommended for images, audios, and video files: JPEG 2000, TIFF, FLAC, MP3, Wave, Broadcast Wave, Digital Cinema Package (DCP), Motion JPEG 2000, MPEG-2, MPEG-4.

 The Library of Congress releases a Recommended Formats Statement every year, which includes a list of recommended and acceptable formats that are most ideal for preservation and future access.
 The 2023-2024 preferred video formats are Interoperable Master Format (IMF), FFV1 (Matrovska .mkv wrapper), ProRes, MPEG-2, and XDCAM.
-In the 2023-2024 Recommended Formats Statement, the FFV1 format from was upgraded from an "acceptable" to a "preferred" format for video.
+In the 2023-2024 Recommended Formats Statement, the FFV1 format was upgraded from an "acceptable" to a "preferred" format for video.